-The primary focus of the courses in Marriage and Family Studies-the Master of Arts in Marriage and Family Therapy (M.A.M.F.T.) (p.
-33) and the Master of Arts in Marital and Family Therapy (M.A.M.F.T.) (http://catalog.bethel.edu/bethel-seminary/academic-programs/master-of-arts/marital-and-family-therapy/)-is to prepare students for the role of marriage and family specialists with a strong biblical and theological understanding of the need for and implications of this ministry.
+The primary focus of the courses in Marriage and Family Studies-the Master of Arts in Marriage and Family Therapy (M.A.M.F.T.)-is to prepare students for the role of marriage and family specialists with a strong biblical and theological understanding of the need for and implications of this ministry.
 This role could be practiced as a marriage and family therapist or as a specialist in family ministries within a church setting, in a parish-based counseling practice or other kinds of para-church or pastoral counseling agencies, in a secular community mental health center, or in other treatment settings requiring family therapy expertise.
 The M.A.M.F.T. program is not intended for persons who will eventually seek ordination.